 Still, WordPress is unmatched when it comes to experienced users and developers looking for more customization options.

-Who Wins: Although both are considered user-friendly, Wix is much more fancied by novice users, while seasoned professionals prefer WordPress.
+Takeaway: Although both are considered user-friendly, Wix is more fancied by novice users, while seasoned professionals prefer WordPress.

 WordPress developers are an inexhaustible source of fancy new themes, with new ones coming out regularly.
 As you often have access to the HTML and CSS files with WP, you can tweak even the finest details of your template.